dwmkerr/hacker-laws/README.md

 > High-level modules should not be dependent on low-level implementations.

 The fifth of the '[SOLID](#solid)' principles.
-This principle states that higher level orchestrating components should not have to know the details of their dependencies.
+This principle states that higher-level orchestrating components should not have to know the details of their dependencies.

 As an example, imagine we have a program which read metadata from a website.
 We would assume that the main component would have to know about a component to download the webpage content, then a component which can read the metadata.
 If we were to take dependency inversion into account, the main component would depend only on an abstract component which can fetch byte data, and then an abstract component which would be able to read metadata from a byte stream.
 The main component would not know about TCP/IP, HTTP, HTML, etc.